1998 •PlayStation 1

 GPD Q9 pairs the hardware with 7.0 inch, IPS Touchscreen, 60 Hz, 1024 x 600, 16:9, and 169.55 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.

 The controls are described with Disc Lower placement, Dual thumbsticks Upper placement, 4 Buttons, L1, R1, L2, R2 Horizontal, and Power, Volume +-.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.
+A device can run a game and still fail the vibe test if the controls feel like an afterthought.

 The 16:9 aspect ratio adds another layer to the story.
 Some buyers want sharp all-purpose flexibility, others want a screen that flatters the systems they actually play most.
 Good reviews should make that tradeoff visible instead of pretending every resolution solves every problem.